Counseling in Winton-Salem

 Christopher J. Koniarczyk, LCMHC, LPC, LAC

 Chris is a Licensed Clinical Mental Health Counselor in the state of North Carolina and a Licensed Professional Counselor and Licensed Addiction Counselor in the state of Colorado.
-Presently he maintains a private therapy practice in Winston-Salem, NC as well as providing teletherapy to clients throughout the states of North Carolina and throughout Colorado.
+Presently he maintains a therapy practice in Winston-Salem, NC as well as providing teletherapy to clients throughout the states of North Carolina and Colorado.

 Chris is the type of counselor that believes finding the right therapist for YOU is the most important thing you can do.
 He goes out of his way to make clients feel accepted, comfortable, and understood.
 Christopher John Counseling offers a non-judgmental atmosphere where clients feel accepted wherever they are at.
 Chris believes that therapy should be enjoyable, not stuffy.
 He is easy to talk to, friendly, and caring.
 Combining an easy-going approach with years of education and experience.
 Chris makes clients feel comfortable opening up and working on their therapeutic goals.
 Clients are asked to challenge themselves and make changes that they want.